Shtjefën Kurti: Life

-Shtjefën Kurti was born on 24 December 1898 in Ferizoviç as the sixth child of Jak and Katrine Kurti.
+Shtjefën Kurti was born on 24 December 1898 in Ferizaj as the sixth child of Jak and Katrine Kurti.

 Kurti studied in Graz and Feldkirch as well as in Innsbruck and at Rome; the Jesuits oversaw his education at one stage.
 He further studied at Propaganda Fide in Rome since 10 January 1919.
 Kurti was ordained as a priest in Rome on 13 May 1924.
 He then acted as a parish priest in Skopje and Novoselo near Gjakova from 1921 until 1929 but the murder of fellow Albanian priest Shtjefën Gjeçovi prompted Kurti to flee for Romania.
 It was there that he wrote a memorandum to the League of Nations regarding the persecution of Catholic Albanian citizens in Kosovo which was dated on 5 May 1930.
 Father Kurti would soon move on to serve as a priest in Shna Prendja (now Krujë) as well as in Gurës and Tirana.

 On 16 September 1946 he sent a letter to Pope Pius XII informing him of the persecution and violence that was being perpetrated against the Church.
 Kurti was arrested for the first time in Tirana on 28 October 1946 and was imprisoned at first in Tirana and then later in Burrel.
 He was sentenced to death but his sentence was changed to two decades of imprisonment; he was set free on 2 May 1963 before his full sentence was concluded.
 His arrest was in part due to accusations that he was colluding with spies.
 Twice during the 1960s he suffered psychological torture which included simulated executions during the second of which he was forced to dig a grave he was made to believe would be his own.
 It was upon his release that he continued his duties in Tirana and this extended to Juba and Gurës.
 In 1967, after he prevented thugs from desecrating his church, he was arrested once again and was sentenced to forced labor with a sentence that would have ended in 1983.
 However, Kurti would die well before this.